GabrielJones646/rapture-website/ext/content/imports.md

 There's a very good reason for this.

-In the case of most typeclasses in Rapture, a choice between a number of alternatives is offered: a choice of ways to format dates, a choice of JSON backends, a choice of ways to pattern match, a choice of character encodings.
+In the case of most typeclasses in Rapture, a choice between a number of alternatives is offered: a choice of ways to format dates; a choice of JSON backends; a choice of ways to pattern match; a choice of character encodings.
-It never makes sense to have two or more implicit instances of the same typeclass type in scope at the same time: it would lead to an "ambiguous implicts" error at compile time.
-This can be avoided by ensuring that a new such import will shadow any previous imports of the same type, and we do this by giving them the same name, so both the `rapture.time.dateFormats.longUs` and `rapture.time.dateFormats.shortEuropean` objects contain implicit `DateFormat` instances with the name `implicitDateFormat`, and importing either one will shadow, or "clobber", all previous imports with the same name.
+It never makes sense to have two or more implicit instances of the same typeclass type in scope at the same time: this would lead to an "ambiguous implicts" error at compile time.

+This can be avoided by ensuring that any new such import shadows any previous imports of the same type, and we do this by giving them the same name, so both the `rapture.time.dateFormats.longUs` and `rapture.time.dateFormats.shortEuropean` objects contain implicit `DateFormat` instances with the name `implicitDateFormat`, and importing either one will shadow, or "clobber", all previous imports with the same name, and avoid any ambiguity during implicit resolution.

 This works in application code when switching between a number of different configurations, but is particularly useful in the Scala REPL.
 Here's an example